rhysbryant/confluencePagePublisher/readme.md

 ## Template file

-the template can be html or any other format accepted by confluence
+The template can be html or any other format accepted by confluence.

 ### Example